 Do you feel as though you’ve had the same hair length for as long as you can remember?
 Your hair sits somewhere around shoulder length seems as though it’s stuck there?
 You might be asking yourself why won’t my hair grow past a certain length?
 We know the frustration when all you want is long and gorgeous hair and you’re sitting patiently as your hair grows…

-If your aim is to have gorgeously long hair then read on to understand why your hair never seems to grow past a certain length.
+If your aim is to have gorgeously long hair then read on to understand why your hair won’t grow past a certain length.

 So here’s the thing.
 Your hair IS growing; it just then snapping off before it can reach the frustrating period where hair sits on the shoulders then doesn’t budge.
 If your hair grows on average of half an inch every month then within a year you should see around 6 inches of added length to your hair.
 So where’s all my extra length we hear you cry.
 If your hair is dry and damaged then while it is growing out from the root, it may be snapping off at the ends which will leave you with the same length of hair even while it’s growing.
 So you need to care for the ends of your hair if you want to see results and you’re sick of asking yourself why won’t my hair grow past a certain length.
-Which leads us on to our next point…
+Want to try and prevent this frustrating snapping?
+See our top tips here!

 But they’re an inevitable part of hair growth, right?
 Wrong.
 You don’t have to put up with pesky split ends.
 End Split Ends Serum is an intensely nourishing yet lightweight serum that seals hair’s broken fibres and protects hair with an exotic blend of Amazonian oils, including acai, palm and Inca Inchi for stronger, reinforced strands.